Ringleader of NZ's largest meth factory Brownie Harding loses Court of Appeal challenge

 "Even more concerning is your total lack of remorse for what you have done despite your comment that you 'hate meth'," the judge said.

 "You insist you did nothing wrong and even more startling you are recorded as saying that you would do it all again.
-That is a breath-taking statement."
+That is a breathtaking statement."

 Harding was called the "boss" of the operation, but there was evidence he was reporting to a higher-ranking criminal.